 To that end, our contribution is designing Multi-Dependency PIBT (MD-PIBT), which formally introduces the idea of searching over \textit{agent dependencies} (as opposed to space-time constraints).
-This perspective enables planning over multi-step paths that can conflict with multiple other agents, and can directly work with different MAPF models.
-MD-PIBT is a general algorithm with several hyper-parameters that can be optimized and can replicate PIBT and EPIBT with specific instantiations.
+This perspective enables planning over multi-step paths that can collide with multiple other agents and can directly work with different MAPF models.
+MD-PIBT is a general algorithm with many hyper-parameters that can be optimized and can replicate PIBT and EPIBT with specific instantiations.
 We evaluate MD-PIBT on several MAPF variants and show that MD-PIBT significantly outperforms PIBT and EPIBT when planning with large agents.
-Interestingly, however, on other MAPF instances of one-shot, lifelong MAPF with/without rotations, both PIBT and EPIBT are surprisingly strong, and MD-PIBT is able to reproduce their performance.
+Interestingly, however, on other MAPF instances of one-shot, lifelong MAPF with/without rotations, both PIBT and EPIBT are surprisingly strong, and MD-PIBT is able to replicate but not outperform their performance.